 Poet John Donne famously wrote, "No man is an island."
 Your employees are not islands, either.
 They have connections outside work that make them uniquely who they are.
 For some that's a husband or wife and children.
 For others it's a girlfriend or some great friends and roommates.
 Taking the time to know them by name to ask about them from time to time or to greet them by name if they are visiting the office will score you major points.

 When you learn the names of those people that matter most to them, you show you care about them as a complete person.
 This builds rapport that will help you with difficult discussions with them and make them trust you more as their manager, especially if they're having a personal issue affecting their work.

 The Better Manager 5 Minute Action: Quickly make note of how many people on your team you know the names of the most important people in their lives.
 Use your next one on one to fill in any gaps.
-(You can use an app like Lighthouse to note and easily reference these names and other important personal details that matter to build rapport with your team.)

 2) Learn what their "resentment" is